Owlaukka/currency-converter-task-2025-02/backend/README.md

 ## TODOs

-- Improve OpenAPI spec with minimum amounts and maybe precision
-    - Make sure the validations work or make them manual
 - Figure out better way to mock GQL requests
-- Add caching to AT LEAST currencies GQL request
 - Add integration tests
+- Add logging
+- Docker-compose setup to mock Swop
+- Caching setup for non-local

+## Development (running the app etc.)

-## Running the application in dev mode
+### Running the application in dev mode

 You can run your application in dev mode that enables live coding using: